azmathasan92/docker-images-cleanup/README.md

 # docker-images-cleanup

-We can easily cleanup unused docker images, containers, volumes with the helop of this script.
+We can easily cleanup unused docker images, containers, volumes with the help of this script.

 `Note: This script can't delete the running containers or the images which is used by running containers`